+Litigation Challenging the MSA.
 In Grand River Enterprises Six Nations, Ltd. v.
-King, another proceeding pending in federal court in New York, plaintiffs seek to enjoin the statutes enacted by New York and other states in connection with the MSA on the grounds that the statutes violate the Commerce Clause of the United States Constitution and federal antitrust laws.
-In September 2005, the United States Court of Appeals for the Second Circuit held that if all of the allegations of the complaint were assumed to be true, plaintiffs had stated a claim for relief and that the New York federal court had jurisdiction over the other defendant states.
+King, litigation pending in federal court in New York, plaintiffs sought to enjoin the statutes enacted by New York and other states in connection with the MSA on the grounds that the statutes violate the Commerce Clause of the United States Constitution and federal antitrust laws.
+In September 2005, the United States Court of Appeals for the Second Circuit held that if all of the allegations of the complaint were assumed to be true, plaintiffs had stated a claim for relief and that the New York federal court had jurisdiction over the other state defendants.
 On remand, the trial court held that plaintiffs are unlikely to succeed on the merits.
-After discovery, the parties cross-moved for summary judgment; briefing concluded in December 2009 and oral argument took place in April 2010.
+After discovery in November 2009, the parties cross-moved for summary judgment.
+In March 2011, the United States District Court for the Southern District of New York granted defendants' motion for summary judgment.
+Plaintiff appealed the decision.
+That appeal has been stayed, pending resolution of a motion to alter or amend judgment.
+Grand River, at the end of 2011, dismissed the action and the appeal, with prejudice, as to certain state defendants.